Dirt Therapy – 8 Reasons You Need to Have a Garden

 I love my garden, and I almost always feel better after spending time in it, but I never really thought about *why* I felt better after a round of dirt therapy.
 It turns out that experts are catching on to the healing combination of plants and dirt, and it's not only me that experienced the health benefits of gardening.

 If you're already gardening, good for you!
 You've probably noticed some of these things, too.
-If you're not gardening, perhaps this will help you get inspired (and share with your other non-gardening friends – it’s more fun to work together 🙂 ).
+If you're not gardening, perhaps this will help you get inspired.
+(Share with your other non-gardening friends, too!
+It's more fun to work together 🙂 ).

 I've never been a big fan of abstract art – it's just not my thing.
 That said, I was still surprised to come across studies that showed the patients who viewed natural landscapes healed faster than those who viewed abstract art.
 Web MD explains:

 Looking at scenes of nature can produce a decline in systolic blood pressure in five minutes or less, even if the person is only looking at a poster of nature, Ulrich says.
 Looking at nature, he also has found, can aid recovery from stress as measured by changes in brain electrical activity, muscle tension, respiration, and shifts in emotional states, all of which may be linked to better immune function.

 So take time to stop and smells the roses, and take time to look at them, too.
 Enjoy the view, calm your mind.
 If you go barefoot, you might also enjoy the benefits of earthing.

 I debated about whether to include this one.
 With sales of Viagra and other impotence medication reaching $807.7 million in 2009 (source), this is a very real problem.